 While on vacation, guests will often take pleasure in eating as many delicious meals as possible.
 Since calories don’t count away from home, many guests visit the on-site and local restaurants regularly during their stay.

 Hotels have the time, money and resources to whip up five-star meals to impress their guests, but unfortunately, vacation rental owners may not.
 However, a simple gesture such as offering guests suggestions for local restaurants, giving them directions to the closest grocery store, or even stocking the home with a few cupboard essentials can leave a lasting impression.

 As breakfast is the most important meal of the day, many travelers pick their accommodation based on whether or not they can get a free breakfast.
-It may not be realistic for you to offer a three-course meal for every guest in the morning, but having bagels, cereal and toast on hand is a thoughtful gesture, much-appreciated by a tired traveler.
+It may not be realistic for you to offer a three-course meal for every guest in the morning, but having bagels, cereal, and toast on hand is a thoughtful gesture, much-appreciated by a tired traveler.

 Interaction with guests depends on the comfort level of both parties.
 It is important, however, to touch base with your guests at least once or twice while they are there.
-Guests at a hotel will run into hotel employees multiple times during their stay, each one another opportunity to “wow” the guest.
+Guests at a hotel will run into hotel employees multiple times during their stay, meaning another opportunity to “wow” the guest.
 But how can you give yourself the same chance?

-Checking in with your guest, even via a note in the mailbox or a casual text or phone call will ensure they know you care about their stay.
+Checking in with your guests, even via a note in the mailbox or a casual text or phone call will ensure they know you care about their stay.
 If they do have a question or concern, they’ll feel able to drop you a line and for you, that’s another chance to show off your exceptional service.
 Guests will confide in you as a host and will feel at ease, knowing they can contact you if they have any problems or if anything occurs.

 Nothing spoils a vacation like dirty floors or dusty surfaces.
 Luxury hotels and established B&Bs take cleanliness very seriously and have extremely high standards when it comes to housekeeping.